ethereum/kzg-ceremony-specs/participant.md

 Each secret MUST meet the following requirements:
 - Sourced from a CSPRNG
 - Contain at least 255 bits of entropy
-- Be different from the other 3 secrets
-- Be different from all the other secrets in the transcript
+- Be different from the other 3 secrets used in the other sub-ceremonies
 - Be cleared from memory after the contribution is complete

 Furthermore, each secret SHOULD meet the following requirements: